Recreation programs & registration

 If you receive a busy signal, all phone lines and hold lines are busy.
 Please hang up and try again.

-Payment options include Visa, Mastercard or pre-arranged credit on account.
+Payment options include Visa Debit, Visa, Debit Mastercard, Mastercard or pre-arranged credit on account.

 A new recreation guide is available each season:

-- Summer 2020 Activity Guide will be available online on June 2, registration week is June 9-12
+- Summer 2020 Activity Guide will be available online on June 5 (postponed from June 2), registration week is June 9-12

 - Fall 2020 Activity Guide will be available online on August 11, registration week is August 18-21